Residential Program

 Equine Management

 Students gain the practical skills needed to manage an equine facility through participation in the day-to-day operations of our stable and the care and handling of the horses.
-Students will learn various skills to include horse health and care, proper use and care of tack and equipment, equitation, training, and other skills used in maintaining the herd.
+Students will learn various skills, including horse health and care, proper use and care of tack and equipment, equitation, training, and other skills used in maintaining the herd.

 Ewald Dining Services (Culinary Arts)